Suraj-Bhor/100-Days-of-ML-Code/README.md

 * Also visualized streamlined data on the Data Studio.
 *  Created a streaming data pipeline with Cloud Dataflow for real-time New York Taxi Service.

+## Day 25: 3<sup>rd</sup> May 2020 : Using AutoML to classify cloud types images.
+* Finished with the week 2 videos of the Big Data and Machine Learning in GCP.
+* Learnt how to use various tools in GCP (BigQueryML, AutoML, Cloud ML APIs) to perform different tasks on the unstructed data.
+* Used the BigQueryML to make a multi-class logistic regression model to classify images of different types of clouds.
+Accuracy achieved here was just 79%.
+* To improve accuracy used the GCP's AutoML to figure out on its own the model to the train images on and then test out our images to classify the cloud types.
+* The cloud AutoML is really cool and under the hood it trains our images on variety on networks (from Feed forward neural networks to complex CNN architectures).
+After training it evaluates its accuracy against different models and picks and returns the model which gives the highest accuracy.
+It takes a while for training but the output is always the best model.
+* Trianed the cloud types model on GCP with the validation accuracy of 97% (Pretty Good!).
+* Finished with the course and earned the [certificate](https://www.coursera.org/account/accomplishments/certificate/DEMRZV4GEAWV).
+* Started with the reading of research papers.
+Picked the AlexNet paper first (since its easy to read.) and will try to re-implement it.
+* Taking notes of the papers in Notion.